quii/learn-go-with-tests/maps.md

 ## Write enough code to make it pass

-We already saw how to do this when we fixed the issue with `Create`.
-So let's implement something really similar to `Create`.
+We already saw how to do this when we fixed the issue with `Add`.
+So let's implement something really similar to `Add`.

 ```go
 func (d Dictionary) Update(word, definition string) {